ackertyson/dock-ops/README.md

 ## Command equivalents

-Last but not least, here's what all the `dock-ops` commands actually do...
+Last but not least, here's what all the DockOps commands actually do...

 *Note: though the name of this package is `dock-ops`, the actual CLI command is simply `dock`.*